Switching up the flow as we add the prefix

 - No Fourth Wall: The queens are giving a concert, and are thus very aware of the audience and address them directly multiple times.

-- Not Even Bothering with the Accent: Enforced by Moss and Marlow who wanted actresses to use their natural accents for productions in other parts of the world.
+- Not Even Bothering with the Accent: Enforced by Moss and Marlow, who wanted actresses to use their natural accents for productions in other parts of the world instead of the queens' native accents.
+The only exception is during "Haus of Holbein", which is done in the style of German house pop and has all the queens affect German accents.

-- Off with Her Head!: Well, the famous rhyme does mention that two queens got their heads chopped off: Anne Boleyn and Katherine Howard.
-Anne Boleyn even claims Henry VIII said this about her directly.
+- Off with Her Head!: As the famous rhyme goes, two queens get their heads chopped off: Anne Boleyn (who name-drops the trope in her song "Don't Lose Ur Head") and Katherine Howard.

-- Averted, as in history.
-Three Katherines (or Catherines, whichever), and two Annes, though Anne of Cleves sometimes goes by Anna.
-Played straight with Jane Seymour.
+- One-Steve Limit: Averted, as in history.
+Three Katherines (or Catherines, whichever), and two Annes, though here in the musical Anne of Cleves goes by "Anna" (Word of God says it's to align the name with its German pronunciation).

 - Incidentally, there's also Henry VIII and Henry Mannox.